Neuropathy in the Feet: A 2026 Guide to Symptoms, Causes, and Support Strategies

 -

-Individuals with chronic medical conditions
+Individuals with autoimmune or chronic kidney disease

 -